AdBlock

-AdBlock is an ad blocking browser extension for Google Chrome, Apple Safari (desktop and mobile), Firefox, Opera, and Microsoft Edge.
+AdBlock is an ad-blocking browser extension for Google Chrome, Apple Safari (desktop and mobile), Firefox, Samsung Internet, Microsoft Edge and Opera.
 AdBlock allows users to prevent page elements, such as advertisements, from being displayed.
 It is free to download and use, and it includes optional donations to the developers.
-The AdBlock extension was created on December 8, 2009, which is the day that support for extensions was added to Google Chrome.
+The AdBlock extension was created on December 8, 2009, which is the day that supports for extensions was added to Google Chrome.
+It was one of the first Google Chrome extensions that was made.

-AdBlock's efforts are not related to Adblock Plus.
-The developer of AdBlock, Michael Gundlach, claims to have been inspired by the Adblock Plus extension for Firefox, which is itself based on the original Adblock that ceased development in 2004.

 Since 2016, AdBlock has been based on the Adblock Plus source code.

 In July 2018, AdBlock acquired uBlock, a commercial ad-blocker owned by uBlock LLC and based on uBlock Origin.

+In April 2021, eyeo GmbH (developer of Adblock Plus) announced its purchase of AdBlock, Inc (formerly BetaFish, Inc).

 Crowdfunding

 Gundlach launched a crowdfunding campaign on Crowdtilt in August 2013 in order to fund an ad campaign to raise awareness of ad-blocking and to rent a billboard at Times Square.
 After the one-month campaign, it raised $55,000.